railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

-Statutory Taxes and Chart of accounts
+Statutory Taxes and Chart of Accounts
 =====================================

 This section deals with statutory taxes and accounts which are legally required from the company:

-* the taxation structure provided by Open ERP,
+* the taxation structure provided by OpenERP,

 * the accounts ledgers,